This article focuses on personal injury settlements and claims for Uber car accidents.

 I assume that Uber may require its driver to first make a PIP claim with the driver’s personal auto insurance.
 The driver’s personal insurance will pay only if the driver has a rideshare coverage on the auto policy.

 If the Uber driver’s personal car insurance denies PIP coverage, then Uber’s insurer should pay PIP benefits.
+Again, this assumes that the Uber rider had the app on but wasn’t engaged in a ride.

 If Making a UM Claim Through Uber, You May Need to Complete Form Saying No Other UM